jupyterhub/the-littlest-jupyterhub/docs/tutorials/digitalocean.rst

    (4GB RAM, 2CPUs, 20 USD / month) is not a bad start.
 You can resize your server later if you need.

+   Check out our guide on How To :ref:`howto/resource-estimation` to help pick how much Memory, CPU & disk space your server needs.

 #.
 Scroll down to **Select additional options**, and select **User data**.

    .. image:: ../images/providers/digitalocean/additional-options.png